travis-ci/docs-travis-ci-com/user/common-build-problems.md

 version.

 Additionally, we update our build environment regularly, which brings in newer versions of languages and the running services.
-Make sure to follow our [changelog](http://changelog.travis-ci.com) to get a hold of the latest updates.

 ## My build script is killed without any error